-Regular season games are scheduled for 7 or 9 innings and have a "drop dead time" and/or a "no new inning will start" time as specified in Rule 14.07.07 (b) unless announced or specified otherwise.
-If the score is tied at the completion of 7 or 9 innings, the game will continue with extra innings or until the "drop dead time" or the completion of the inning at the "no new inning will start" time.
+Regular season games are scheduled for 7 innings and have a "no new inning will start" time as specified in this Rule 14.07.07 (b) unless announced or specified otherwise.
+If the score is tied at the completion of 7 nnings, the game will continue with extra innings or until the completion of the inning at the "no new inning will start" time.
 However, if by mutual agreement the head coaches decide to accept the tie (instead of continuing with extra innings), the umpire-in-chief shall call the game and the game will be declared a "tie game."